Friedrich Mohs

-Early life
+Early life and education

-Mohs was born in Gernrode, in the Harz mountains Germany.
-He showed a clear interest in science at an early age and received private education before entering the University of Halle.
+Mohs was born on 29 January 1773, in Gernrode, in the Harz mountains, Anhalt-Bernburg (present-day Saxony-Anhalt, Germany).
+He showed an interest in science at an early age and received private education before entering the University of Halle.
+There, Mohs studied chemistry, mathematics and physics.
+In 1798, he joined the Mining Academy in Freiberg, Saxony, being a student of Abraham Gottlob Werner.

-Education

-Mohs studied chemistry, mathematics and physics at the University of Halle.
-In 1798 he joined the Mining Academy in Freiberg, Saxony, being student of Abraham Gottlob Werner.